maxchalabi/freewhisk/README.md

 There are multiple sophisticated algorithms out there for tracking the shape and displacement of whiskers in rodents, which they use to sense their tactile surroundings.
 These algorithms work best for head-fixed animals, where background noise and artefacts can be kep at a minimum.
 The mouse whisker system has indeed become a popular neuroscientific model to study tactile sensory processing and these whisker tracking algorithms are very helpful in linking whisker bending or whisker motor movement to neuronal signals.

-Technological developments are starting to allow us to record neuronal activity in freely moving rodents, and with that we need ways to quantify whisking dynamics of these animals under conditions where 'conventional' whisker tracking systems become unreliable.
+Technological developments are starting to allow us to record neuronal activity in freely moving rodents, and with that we need ways to quantify whisking dynamics of these animals under conditions where 'conventional' whisker tracking systems can become unreliable.
 Unlike other whisker tracking algorithms which aim to identify the shapes and track the kinematics of individual whiskers, freewhisk provides a very basic approach to extract a global whisking envelope, without focusing on more precise measures like curvature.

 ![image](https://user-images.githubusercontent.com/47891330/194781755-fee6b3cf-6a7b-49b6-9da3-fd66385e7b67.png)